-Professional Teachers are certified professionals that are highly-skilled in the art of foreign language acquisition.
+Professional Teachers are teaching professionals that have been trained in foreign language acquisition.
 They have one of the qualifications below:

-Teach as a profession at a school or language institute
+Teach as a job at a school or language institute

 Have a university degree in education